nbren12/personal-website/content/post/2021-version-pinning.md

 [^4]: Included as of v40.3

 [^5]: This is true on Linux.
 On Mac's docker runs inside of virtual machine.
-[^6]: This applies to the dependencies of your dependecies as well.
-It is not uncommon for an open source project to "lie" about its license; for example, by declaring a permissive license like MIT, but having a dependency containing GPL code.
+[^6]: This applies to the dependencies of your dependencies as well.
+It is not uncommon for an open-source project to "lie" about its license; for example, by declaring a permissive license like MIT, but having a dependency containing GPL code.

 [Cheyenne]: https://www2.cisl.ucar.edu/resources/computational-systems/cheyenne
 [Nix]: https://nixos.org/